My Year as a Specials Rotation Librarian

 Maybe you are reading all this and thinking that my experience was probably unusual.
 Most librarians are not planning weekly assemblies or seeing six 50-minute classes a day or dealing with sick babies…right?

 I am here to tell you that my situation is not unique.
-Maybe all specials rotation librarians aren’t planning assemblies, but they may be teaching ESL classes.
+Maybe all specials rotation librarians aren’t planning assemblies, but they may be teaching ESL classes or running a video news program.
 Maybe they are also the testing coordinator or campus technology integrator at their school.
 Maybe they coach after-school teams or sponsor extra-curricular clubs.

 MY MOST DIFFICULT YEAR IN EDUCATION

 Being a Specials librarian is enough, all by itself.
-It was the hardest year of my 18 years in education, and it was my 8th year in education!
+For me, my one year on the Specials was the hardest year of my 18 years in education, and it was my 8th year in education!

-Ultimately, I applied for (and got) the librarian position at the new middle school.
-When I applied, I knew that if I didn’t get the library job, I would apply as a middle school English teacher instead.
-If I was going to teach six 50-minute classes every day, I wanted to teach the same 180 students each week.
+Ultimately, I applied for (and got) the librarian position at the new middle school in my district.
+When I applied, I had already decided that if I didn’t get the library job, I would apply as a middle school English teacher instead.
+If I was going to teach six 50-minute classes every day, I wanted to teach the same 150 students each week.
 Not all 750 students in the school.

 For me, the Specials rotation was not sustainable.